LibrariesHacked/librarieshacked.github.io/_posts/2015-01-21-single-library-systems.md

 ---
 title: A single view of library services
-description: Portals to interact with and combine library catalogue services across authorities and sectors
+excerpt: Portals to interact with and combine library catalogue services across authorities and sectors
 categories:
     - Software
 tags: